 \subsubsection{Obs-A}

-As expected, the proportion of `missing' members increases as a function of increasing distance and extinction.
-The minimum number of absent members is dependant on binarity, starting from $0\%$ ($f=0.0$), $6.3\%$ ($f=0.25$) and $13.3\%$ ($f=0.5$) for low distance clusters.
+As expected, the proportion of absent members increases as a function of increasing distance and extinction.
+The minimum number of absent members is dependant on binarity, starting from $0\%$ ($f=0.0$), $6.3\%$ ($f=0.25$), and $13.3\%$ ($f=0.5$) for low-distance clusters.
 This reflects the contrast separation distance sensitivity limitations of Gaia as binary members typically have smaller angular separations than unpaired neighbouring members, so dimmer companions are not detected.
-Similar to the fractal clusters with no binaries, all members of nearby, low-extinction clusters in a random configuration (which also have no binaries) are detected, thereby confirming that Gaia member detection is not dependent on clusters’ fractal dimension.
+Similar to the fractal clusters with no binaries, all members of nearby low-extinction clusters in a random configuration (which also have no binaries) are detected, thereby confirming that Gaia member detection is not dependent on the clusters’ fractal dimension.

-For resolved members there is a correlation between increasing binary and completeness with decreasing index value pre- and post- observation.
-The proportion of members identified as spatially clustered typically decreases by less than $10\%$-points, and no more than $26\%$-points, for highly incomplete membership lists.
-As shown in Figure\,\ref{fig_Ipercent} the perceived spatial behaviour of members identified as spatially clustered pre- and post- observation typically decreases by $< 20\%$ even when $83.3\%$ of members are not resolved, and no dependence on binary or spatial configuration is found for this group.
+For resolved members there is a correlation between increasing binary and completeness with decreasing index value pre- and post-observation.
+The proportion of members identified as spatially clustered typically decreases by less than 10 percentage points and no more than 26 percentage points for highly incomplete membership lists.
+As shown in Figure\,\ref{fig_Ipercent} the perceived spatial behaviour of members identified as spatially clustered pre- and post-observation typically decreases by $< 20\%$ even when $83.3\%$ of members are not resolved, and no dependence on binary or spatial configuration is found for this group.